jeffpignataro/MWF-ASP.NET-Web-Forms/README.md

 <asp:HyperLink Text="About Me" NavigateUrl="~/About.aspx" runat="server"></asp:HyperLink>
 ```

-Could easily be replaced with the following:
+Could easily be replaced with:

 ```html
 <a href="~/About.aspx" runat="server">About Me</a>